waii-ai/waii-mcp-hands-on-lab/lab-docs/2_mcp_server_with_data.md

 To test the enhanced server:

 1. Stop the Claude Desktop application
+2. Optional, update the config if using a new file
-2. Restart Claude Desktop
+3. Restart Claude Desktop
-3. Try asking a data-related question, for example:
+4. Try asking a data-related question, for example:
    - "How many movies have won Oscars?"
-   - "How many movies have been per genre"
+   - "How many movies per genre"

 The server will now be able to handle data queries and return structured results.